ajschumacher/ajschumacher.github.io/quinn/ff/design.md

 Players keep their fairies visually distinct by choosing from a grid that hides fairies already in use (see the fairy chooser, above).

-When a player leaves — closing the tab, losing the network, or simply walking away — the database itself removes their presence node, so abandoned "ghost" fairies do not linger.
+When a player leaves — closing the tab or losing the network — the database itself removes their presence node, so abandoned "ghost" fairies do not linger.

+A tab left open forever is different: its connection stays alive, so the database never notices it leave.
+To keep these idle fairies from piling up, the world also watches for inactivity.
+If a player does not move for an hour, the game removes their fairy from the shared world, drops the connection, and returns them to the welcome screen — from which they can enter the fairy world again whenever they like.

 If the database cannot be reached (no network, or a blocked connection), the game falls back to single player — and the Entering